11. Right to Acquire

 - Tenants of co-ownership societies

-- Undischarged bankrupts or tenants who have a bankruptcy petition pending against him/her or has an arrangement with creditors, the terms of which remain to be fulfilled
+- Undischarged bankrupts or tenants who have a bankruptcy petition pending against them or who have an arrangement with creditors, the terms of which remain to be fulfilled

 - Tenants subject to a court order for possession of the property